A Magical Visit to Harris and Lewis

 The Calanais Standing Stones have stood on the island for over 5,000 years.
 This mysterious site consists of around 30 large stone slabs which have been placed in the shape of a cross with a central circle.
-This isn’t a Christian symbol however, they are thought to be linked to astronomy in some way.
+This isn’t a Christian symbol, however.
+The stones are believed to be linked to astronomy.
 There are actually many more stones nearby rather than just at the main site.
-No one knows exactly why they were placed there or by whom, but they are thought to have been used for Pagan or Druid rituals for hundreds if not thousands of years.
+No one knows exactly why they were placed there or by whom, but they are thought to have been used for Pagan or Druidical rituals for hundreds if not thousands of years.

 For your last stop on Lewis I’d recommend the stunning Ardroil Beach.
 It has a lovey bay surrounded by hills, with shallow waters perfect for paddling in.
 This beach (or one of the beaches nearby) is the site of an important historic discovery.
 On your way to Ardroil keep an eye out for a large wooden statue of a chess piece.
 This is to commemorate the discovery of 93 chess pieces and tablemen which were uncovered after a storm blew away the sand and dirt from where they were hidden.
 The chess pieces are made of walrus ivory and sperm whale tooth, and they are believed to have been made in Norway in the 12th century.
 The actual chess pieces are on display at the National Museum of Scotland in Edinburgh.